nturley/netlistsvg/README.md

   }
 }
 ```

+If the cell has a WIDTH parameter greater than 1, `-bus` will be appended to the end of the cell type.
+This is useful for changing the skin of a cell for single and multibit variants, but is currently only used for `$mux` (and its variants).
+The appended `-bus` will show up in the generic name above the cell for any cells that have a `WIDTH` parameter that aren't in the skin file provided.

 ## ElkJS
 ELK is using a layered approach (Sugiyama, Ganser), similar to dot in the Graphviz package.
 You can read about their algorithm here: https://rtsys.informatik.uni-kiel.de/%7Ebiblio/downloads/papers/jvlc13.pdf